FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R9

-\textbf is used to change text to bold face and \texttt is used to change text to fixed width font.
+'\textbf' is used to change text to bold face and '\texttt' is used to change text to fixed width font.

 ..
 L9